-In 2016, the residents of this home applied for and received a historical plaque from Preservation Durham.
+In 2016, the owners of this home applied for and received a historical plaque from Preservation Durham.
 The following information comes from the plaque application which was prepared by Jan Hessing and Tom Miller.

 In 1924, the city limits were expanded and the city suddenly grew from 3.87 sq. miles to 11.5 sq. miles.
 The 1925 edition of Hill's Durham Directory has the first listing of Ellerbee Street, with one resident: Mr. W. F. Webster.
 As early as 1922, the Chamber of Commerce was boasting that Durham was planning to spend $2 million on asphalt streets, extending "hard surface roads to the county lines ... and treating old macadam roads with asphaltic tops.”
 With the hard roads came more automobiles; the 1924 Directory listed four car dealers.
 The city population was estimated at 24,000, "including suburbs 38,000."
 Farm land in the county was valued at $15 to $100 an acre, “depending on the distance from Durham.”

 In August, 1924, R. E. Dillard laid out lots in a new subdivision he called Elerby Heights.
 The subdivision contained about six blocks and ran from Highland Avenue west to Shenandoah Avenue.
 Ellerbee Street (originally, but only briefly, "Elerby") was the subdivision's east-west axis.
 The lots in the subdivision were laid out in narrow 25’ strips which purchasers could buy in groups of two or more.
 A minimum of two strips would be required for a building lot.
 Newly platted Ellerbee Street was ideally suited for suburban development.
 A right turn onto Roxboro Road and it was an easy two-mile drive straight to downtown in one's new Model-T.